jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

   # leaky integrate and fire neuron
   lif1 = snn.Lapicque(beta=beta)

-The same thing can also be accomplished by specifying the parallel RC values:
+The same thing can also be accomplished by specifying the RC values:

 ::